DTLaboratory/dtlaboratory.github.io/index.md

 -------

-DT Lab is a actor-oriented distributed computing framework that can be programmed to host clusters of DTs (Digital Twins).
+DT Lab is an actor-oriented distributed computing framework that can be programmed to host clusters of DTs (Digital Twins).

 Typical applications are IOT, AR, Logistics, general purpose streaming analytics -